jrummell/jrummellblog/my-version-of-the-messagebox-control.md

+---
+permalink: /my-version-of-the-messagebox-control
-# My version of the MessageBox control
+title: My version of the MessageBox control
+date: 2008-07-09 14:46:00
+published: true
+tags:
+---

 **Update**: I fixed a couple issues and updated the zip file below.